 The first Missouri federal census was taken in 1830, the first federal census year after statehood.
 These records are available at local libraries or online.

 As in any large city, census records can be confusing.
-The History and Genealogy Department at St. Louis County Library Headquarters has a census finding aid explaining the wards and townships in St. Louis City and County.
+The Emerson History and Genealogy Center at St. Louis County Library Clark Family Branch has a census finding aid explaining the wards and townships in St. Louis City and County.
 If you want to search a particular part of the area, this finding aid will be beneficial.
-St. Louis County Library Finding Aids.

 Some state, county, territory, and local census records are available.
 Missouri took a state census in a variety of years.
 Check your counties of interest as some, but not all, Missouri state censuses are extant.